 by Soren Kierkegaard

-Finally, after coming out of the library when my bibliophilic mind was suffused with joy and peace, I took a stroll outside and clicked some of these pictures.
+Finally, after coming out of the library when my bibliophilic mind was suffused with joy and peace, I took a stroll outside the library.

 I would love to know your views about visiting Library!
 Do you like visiting a library?